Find Affordable College Courses

 65 Yearly Graduations

 University of Memphis is the 16th most popular school in the nation for students seeking a bachelor's degree in teaching students with disabilities.
 Roughly 22,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,352 per year, while in-state graduate students, on average, pay $9,378 per year.
-For the 2020-2021 academic year, 65 bachelor's degrees were handed out to teaching students with disabilities majors at UofM.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $9,576 per year.
+During the most recent year for which we have data, 65 people received their bachelor's degree in teaching students with disabilities from UofM.
+Of these students, 94% were women and 21% were members of underrepresented racial-ethnic groups.

 64 Yearly Graduations

 Bowling Green State University - Main Campus comes in at #17 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Each year, around 18,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,776 per year, while in-state graduate students, on average, pay $8,017 per year.
-The teaching students with disabilities program at Bowling Green State University - Main Campus awarded 64 bachelor's degrees during the 2020-2021 school year.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $11,010 per year, while in-state graduate students, on average, pay $8,418 per year.
+During the most recent year for which we have data, 64 people received their bachelor's degree in teaching students with disabilities from BGSU.
+Of these students, 92% were women and 13% were members of underrepresented racial-ethnic groups.

 #18